ailisp/flute/README.md

 FLUTE-USER>
 ```

-By default the element's print as what it expand to.
+By default user element is printed as what it expand to.
 If you have a lot of user defined element nested deeply, you probably want to have a look at the high level:
 ```
 FLUTE-USER> (let ((*expand-user-element* nil))
               (print *dog1*)